dylancrowder/dylancrowder/README.md

-## Dylan - Backend Developer
+## Dylan - Full stack Developer

-I am a web backend developer.
-I specialize in designing and implementing RESTful APIs, focusing on building systems.
-My goal is to optimize performance and ensure system efficiency.
-I am open to new challenges and committed to continuously improving my skills to contribute to the development team's success.
+I am a skilled full stack developer with a focus on designing and implementing efficient web systems.
+My expertise lies in optimizing performance and enhancing system functionality.
+I am passionate about tackling new challenges and continuously advancing my skills to contribute meaningfully to the success of the development team.
 <br/>